Modular knots obey the Chebotarev law: McMullen's construction and Dehn surgeries

 If we try exactly the same construction for any other hyperbolic fibered knot or link in $S^3$, we should notice that the $0$-surgery is not always hyperbolic.
 If the result of $0$-surgery is hyperbolic, then in general we do not necessarily obtain a pseudo-Anosov flow on a closed 3-manifold.

-Indeed, Gabai \cite[p.27]{Gabai1997problems} initially pointed out by using Penner's program that the 0-surgery along $K=8_{20}$ results a fibered manifold with reducible monodromy, so that the mapping torus is toroidal, hence not hyperbolic.
+Indeed, Gabai \cite[p.27]{Gabai1997problems} initially pointed out by using Penner's program that the 0-surgery along $K=8_{20}$ results in a fibered manifold with reducible monodromy, so that the mapping torus is toroidal, hence not hyperbolic.
 This fact is known as the consequence of the fact that the complement of $8_{20}$ had an essential punctured torus with boundary slope 0 \cite[p.479]{HatcherOertel1989}.
-Here for the convenience of readers, we give a slightly generalized assertion (Proposition 6) suggested by Motegi.
-Note that $K=8_{20}$ is the pretzel knot $P(2,3,-3)$ and its crosscap number is two.
+Here for the convenience of readers, we give a slightly generalized assertion (Proposition 6) suggested by Motegi. \emph{The crosscap number} of a knot in the 3-sphere is defined as the minimal first Betti number of non-orientable subsurfaces bounded by the knot.
+Note that $K=8_{20}$ is the pretzel knot $P(2,3,-3)$ and its crosscap number is two \cite[Theorem 1.2]{IchiharaMizushima2010TIA}.

 \begin{prop} The 0-surgery along a hyperbolic knot $K$ with the crosscap number two in $S^3$ results in a toroidal 3-manifold. \end{prop}

 \begin{proof} Let ${\rm Int}V_K$ denote the interior of a tubular neighborhood of $K$.
 Then in the exterior $S^3-{\rm Int}V_K$ of $K$, we have a once punctured Klein bottle $\Sigma$ whose boundary is a preferred longitude of $K$.
 A tubular neighborhood of $\Sigma$ in the exterior is a twisted $I$-bundle over $\Sigma$, and the $\partial I$-subbundle is a twice punctured torus with its boundary components again being preferred longitudes of $K$.
 Hence in the result $K(0)$ of the $0$-surgery along $K$, we have a twisted $I$-bundle $X$ over a Klein bottle $\wh{\Sigma}$, in which the $\partial I$-subbundle is an incompressible torus $T$.